ankidroid/Anki-Android/AnkiDroid-API.md

 This is the minimum amount of testing you should do.
 We **strongly** recommend performing the following additional tests to check compliance with the `com.ichi2.anki.permission.READ_WRITE_DATABASE` permission.
 If you do not do this, your app will break with a future release of AnkiDroid.

-**Test 2: Permissions test with Android Lollipop**

-0. On a device or emulator running Android 5.1 or lower, make sure both your app and AnkiDroid have been **uninstalled**
-0. Install [this version of AnkiDroid](https://github.com/ankidroid/apisample/releases/download/v1/AnkiDroid-2.5.2apitest.apk) which requires the `READ_WRITE_DATABASE` permission in order to use the API
-0. Try to add cards to AnkiDroid from your app via the API
-0. Your app should detect that the API is unavailable (due to not having the permission) and fallback on the intent based approach
-0. Uninstall and reinstall your app
-0. Try to add cards to AnkiDroid from your app via the API again
-0. This time it should work since your app received the permission at install time

-**Test 3: Permissions test with Android Marshmallow**
+**Test 2: Permissions test with Android Marshmallow**

-0. On a device or emulator running Android 6.0 or higher, make sure both your app and AnkiDroid have been **uninstalled**
+0. Use a device or emulator running Android 6.0 or higher with the latest dev version of AnkiDroid
-0. Install [this version of AnkiDroid](https://github.com/ankidroid/apisample/releases/download/v1/AnkiDroid-2.5.2apitest.apk) which has the permission enabled (same version as Lollipop tests above)
 0. Try to add cards to AnkiDroid from your app
 0. Android should prompt the user whether or not they want to grant your app the `READ_WRITE_DATABASE` permission
 0. Choose "deny"
-0. Your app should correctly fallback on adding via intents
+0. Your app should correctly fallback on adding via an ACTION_SEND intent
 0. Try to add cards to AnkiDroid from your app again
 0. This time choose to grant the permission
 0. Check that the cards were added to AnkiDroid correctly as per previous tests